Go Beyond Book Club

 0 Comments

-So when it came time to choose our next read for February I suggested a Valentine's Day type of novel to celebrate the day of love.
+So when it came time to choosing our read for February I suggested a Valentine's Day novel to celebrate the day of amore.
 To my amusement there were some collective gasps, laughs and silence.
 My suggestion went over like a lead heart shaped balloon.

-Maybe in some book clubs that's a welcomed idea but for other reading groups romance novels can be a taboo word and possibly for these reasons:
+Maybe in some reading groups that's a welcomed idea but for others romance novels can be seen as taboo and possibly for these reasons:

-• Romance novels are considered fluff reading to some and therefore may not make good book discussions
+• Romantic novels are considered fluff reading and therefore may not make good book discussions

 • Denial - no one wants to admit they indulge in it